 \section{Conclusion}

 In this work, we studied the methodology of exploring the domain using random samples drawn from a distribution supported on a compact domain.
-We showed that this non-adaptive approach offers the optimal-order of worst case predictive error for RKHS functions under both noisy and noise-free feedback settings.
-The proposed approach offers a simpler alternative for designing Bayesian Optimization algorithms which typically involve choosing points through a computationally expensive step of optimizing a non-convex acquisition function.
-We also proposed a new algorithm called REDS based on this methodology that achieves order-optimal regret in both noisy and noise-free settings, resolving an open problem.
-We demonstrated the computational advantage of our proposed approach through an empirical study, where REDS achieved upto a $100$x runtime speed up over other state-of-the-art algorithms.
+We showed that this non-adaptive approach offers the optimal-order of worst case predictive error for RKHS function in both noisy and noise-free feedback settings.
+The proposed approach offers a simple alternative for designing Bayesian Optimization algorithms which typically involve choosing points through a computationally expensive step of optimizing a non-convex acquisition function.
+Based on this methodology, we developed a algorithm that achieves order-optimal regret in both noisy and noise-free settings, \emph{resolving a COLT open problem}.
+We demonstrated the computational advantage of the proposed approach through an empirical study, where the proposed algorithm achieved upto a $100\times$ runtime speed up over state-of-the-art algorithms.